iPieter/peacock/posts/2022/2022-07-19-disco/index.md

 There are two implementations of DisCo, the original metric as proposed by [Webster et al. (2021)](https://arxiv.org/pdf/2010.06032.pdf) and a simpler implementation by [Lauscher et al. (2021)](https://arxiv.org/pdf/2109.03646.pdf).
 I'll talk more about the differences later on, but the gist is that the statistical $\mathcal{X}^2$ test got replaced by two set operations.
 This simplifies the metric quite a lot and also avoids some issues with $\mathcal{X}^2$ tests for small samples.

 So before we dive into this metric, I want to highlight that although I would have made some choices differently, I still think that DisCo is a very cool metric, hence me spending all time on it.
 This blog post is also slightly different from what I usually post on my website, but I think it can serve as a nice complementary resource that does a deep-dive into one metric, as opposed to our more general survey.
-And I don't have to polish a paper 😉
+And I don't have to polish it as much 😉

 So let's get started.
 First stop: which words do we use?